Lutz, Milwaukee Panthers to visit Skorupski, Oakland Golden Grizzlies

 Auburn Hills, Michigan; Saturday, 2 p.m.
 EST

 The Panthers are 3-13 against Horizon opponents.
-Milwaukee is seventh in the Horizon scoring 27.9 points per game in the paint led by Izzy Pugh averaging 4.0.
+Milwaukee is 2-6 when it has fewer turnovers than its opponents and averages 15.1 turnovers per game.

-Oakland scores 60.4 points per game, 7.7 fewer points than the 68.1 Milwaukee allows.
-Milwaukee averages 6.6 made 3-pointers per game this season, 1.2 fewer made shots on average than the 7.8 per game Oakland allows.
+Oakland is shooting 39.5% from the field this season, 1.4 percentage points lower than the 40.9% Milwaukee allows to opponents.
+Milwaukee’s 39.4% shooting percentage from the field this season is 3.5 percentage points lower than Oakland has allowed to its opponents (42.9%).

-The Golden Grizzlies and Panthers square off Saturday for the first time in Horizon play this season.
+The Golden Grizzlies and Panthers face off Saturday for the first time in Horizon play this season.

-TOP PERFORMERS: Maddy Skorupski is scoring 16.2 points per game and averaging 3.4 rebounds for the Golden Grizzlies.
-Macy Smith is averaging 14.8 points and 2.1 rebounds over the last 10 games.
+TOP PERFORMERS: Skorupski is scoring 16.2 points per game with 3.4 rebounds and 3.1 assists for the Golden Grizzlies.
+Macy Smith is averaging 14.8 points over the past 10 games.

-Kacee Baumhower averages 1.7 made 3-pointers per game for the Panthers, scoring 12.8 points while shooting 33.6% from beyond the arc.
-Anna Lutz is averaging 12.3 points and 5.4 rebounds over the last 10 games.
+Kacee Baumhower is shooting 36.8% and averaging 12.8 points for the Panthers.
+Lutz is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Golden Grizzlies: 2-8, averaging 58.5 points, 26.0 rebounds, 11.8 assists, 9.4 steals and 4.4 blocks per game while shooting 38.4% from the field.
 Their opponents have averaged 72.5 points per game.